General Notes

 - Configured with the

-flag on the ip verify unicast source
+allow-default flag on the ip verify unicast source command

 Useful debugs

-- Will show whether CEF, uRPF is enabled
+show cef interface <interface-name> - Will show whether CEF, uRPF is enabled

 Standard uRPF Config